 Program Learning Goal Competencies Not Covered Competencies Introduced (only) Competencies Taught But Not Assessed Competencies Taught and Assessed

 BC1 Knowledge

 Graduates will be skilled in

-applying foundational X
+applying foundational business X

-business knowledge to
+knowledge to appropriate

-appropriate business contexts.
+business contexts.

 BC2 Collaboration

-Graduates will be
+Graduates will be collaborative

-collaborative and effective
+and effective contributors in

-contributors in team X
+team environments that X

-environments that respect the
+respect the experience,

-experience, expertise and

-interest of all members.
+expertise and interest of all

+members.

 BC3 Critical Thinking

 Graduates will be discerning

-critical thinkers, able to
+critical thinkers, able to discuss

-discuss different viewpoints, x
+different viewpoints, challenge X

-challenge biases and ^

-assumptions, and draw
+biases and assumptions, and

-conclusions based on analysis
+draw conclusions based on

-and evaluation.
+analysis and evaluation.

 BC4 Communication

-Graduates will be effective x
+Graduates will be effective and v

-and persuasive in their
+persuasive in their X

 communications.

 BI5 Global Awareness (BIB

-ONLY) N/A
+ONLY) NI/A

-Graduates will be globally- 17/5
+Graduates will be globally- N/A

 minded.